AtanasovCode/cardboard/README.md

 ![](./src/assets/display-photos/readme-title.png)

-## The ultimate memory test!
+# The ultimate memory test!

-### How To Play?
+## How To Play?

-Each round get presented with a set number of unique playing cards.
-You can only click on a unique card once, clicking the same card twice will result in a game over.
+Get presented with a new memorization challenge each round.
+With an increasing number of unique playing cards each round, your memorization skills will be put to the test.
+You can only click on a unique playing card once, clicking the same card twice will result in a game over.
 Each card clicked will bring your score up!

-Clicking every unique card in the set once will allow you to advance to a new level where the cards are re-shuffled and for an extra challenge a brand new card is added to the set.
+Clicking every unique card once in the set will allow you to advance to a new level.
+With each new level the cards are re-shuffled and, for an extra challenge, a brand new unique card is added to the set.
 How long can you keep it up?

-### Customization
+Try to beat your personal best score or compete with your friends and family!

+## Extremely Customizable1

-Make your game your own!
+Make the game your own!
 Customize everything from the way the background looks to the way your cards look.
-You can choose between many different card backgrounds and 4 different suit types to get the perfect look for your game.
+You can choose between many different options to customize the look and feel of the game.
+Change your background style and card background to get the perfect look for the game.

 ![](./src/assets/display-photos/customizable-cards.png)